Enumerating Isotopy Classes of Tilings guided by the symmetry of Triply-Periodic Minimal Surfaces: Relating the structure of orbifolds to the sets of generators of its group

-One could also use the method described in \cite{mccool75} to find an algebraic representation of the MCG.
-However, we are interested in a presentation that captures our intuition of what a complexity ordering for decorations on surfaces might look like, so we will look for geometric generators.
+It is worth pointing out that one could, in theory, also attempt to use the method described in \cite{mccool75} to try to find an algebraic representation of some MCGs as a set of operations on the sets of generators of $\Gamma$.
+Moreover, the related but simpler algorithm in \cite{Dahmani2011} finds a generating set of algebraic operations, but without relations.
+However, we are interested in a presentation that also captures our intuition of what a complexity ordering for decorations on surfaces might look like.
+For this, generators for the MCG with a geometric interpretation are important.
+For example, the MCG of a classical surface can be generated by as few as two torsion elements~\cite{Korkmaz2004}, which is not very illuminating.
 Also, the method in \cite{mccool75} is very involved and most probably results in a presentation that is too complicated for most computational algorithms to handle.
-Moreover, the geometric generators feature a relation to the twisting of the tiles around handles of the Riemann surface covering.
-Note that computational group theory packages in computer algebra programs available today such as GAP can only solve relatively simple problems.
-For example, even the world problem for the classical MCG for genus-$3$ surfaces is computationally too involved to comprehensively solve for the Knuth-Bendix program for GAP, despite it being well-known that the problem is solvable.
+As far as we are aware, no explicit presentation has been derived from these methods~\cite[p. $130$]{primermcgs}.
+Note that computational group theory packages in computer algebra programs available today such as GAP, a programming language well-suited to studying problems in group theory~\cite{GAP4}, can only solve relatively simple problems.
+For example, even the word problem for the classical MCG for genus-$3$ surfaces using the well-known Gervais presentation~\cite{GERVAIS2001} is computationally too involved to comprehensively solve for the Knuth-Bendix program for GAP, despite it being well-known that the word problem is solvable~\cite[Theorem $4.2$]{primermcgs}.

+Last but not least, the geometric generators of the MCG that we use relate to the twisting of the decoration around handles of the hyperbolic surface covering, making it easier to relate them to the entanglement of the graphs produced.